Steady the Mind

 Mindfulness meditation isn’t directed to creating and holding some special state; it’s learning to steady our attention on the present moment, finding a wise and compassionate relationship to this organic change of body and heart and mind that we are.
 We can then embody this loving awareness in every season.

-To learn to be concentrated takes kindness and patience.
+To steady and focus the mind takes kindness and patience.
 Training the mind in meditation is like training a puppy.
 We put the puppy down and say, “Sit.
 Stay.”
 What does it do?
 It gets up and runs around.
 “Stay.”
 It turns around again.
 Twenty times, “Stay.”
 After a while, slowly, the puppy settles down.
 Through practice, gently and gradually we can collect ourselves and learn how to be more fully where we are.
 But remember, this bringing of the heart and mind to what we do builds slowly.
 At first we may be discouraged.
 After trying for some days maybe we are mindful 10 percent of the time and 90 percent lost in thought.
-Then how quickly we judge ourselves!
+Then we might easily judge ourselves as a failure.
 Yet if we look, we will realize that when we began to meditate, we were here only 2 percent of the time, and now we are here five times as much!
 Fives times more present to touch the earth, to feel the breeze, to see the eyes of others, to be awake to our senses.
 This is no small improvement.

 © 2018 – All Rights Reserved.
 Jack Kornfield